Hube2/acf-bootstrap4-page-builder/README.md

 This project itself is actually part of a bigger personal project that I am working on, and the end results of this project must fit the needs of that other project.

+### Related projects

+The following are projects that are separate to, but will contibute in some way to this project.

+https://github.com/Hube2/acf-get-set-js - A JS API for getting and setting acf field values

+https://github.com/Hube2/shortcodes-ultimate - a forked version of another plugin that will allow creating bootstrap 4 specific shortcodes